 By providing incomplete medical details, your doctor’s analysis might be inaccurate and potentially rejected by the insurance provider.

 Also, be truthful about the car crash.
-Don’t tell the doctor that your vehicle was totaled if it wasn’t.
+Don’t tell the doctor (after a car accident) that your vehicle was totaled if it wasn’t.
 Doing so could hurt your credibility.

 Not Telling Your Physician of Your Inability to Work

 When you go to a doctor after car accident trauma, let them know if your medical complications are affecting your ability to work.
 When the collision first occurs, you may not know whether or not your wounds will stop you from working.

 However, if you notice changes in your body, be sure to mention them during your follow-up appointments.